vckyou/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## I’ll tell you something about German sausages, they’re the wurst